kopia/kopia/site/content/docs/Repository Server/_index.md

 ### Custom TLS Certificates

-If a user has obtained custom certificate (for example from LetsEncrypt or another CA), using it is simply a matter of providing PEM-formatted certificate and key files on server startup.
+If a user has obtained a custom certificate (for example, from LetsEncrypt or another CA), using it is simply a matter of providing a PEM-formatted certificate and key files on server startup.

-To get SHA256 certificate of existing file use:
+To get SHA256 certificate of an existing file, use:

 ```shell
 $ openssl x509 -in ~/my.cert -noout -fingerprint -sha256 | sed 's/://g' | cut -f 2 -d =